revault/aquarium/README.md

 Also, you will need to install [`Cargo`](https://doc.rust-lang.org/cargo/getting-started/installation.html) which you very likely already have installed if you have a Rust toolchain.

-You will need a version of at least `1.43` for building `revaultd`, `coordinatord` and `cosignerd`.
+You will need a version of at least `1.43` for building `revaultd`, `miradord` and `cosignerd`.
-If you are going to use the GUI, the latest stable version is required to build `revault-gui`.
+If you are going to use the GUI or `coordinatord`, the latest stable version is required to build both.
 You can check your version with:
 ```
 cargo --version
 ```